anna-joe-0305/SURF/README.md

 - event_grid_by_size.txt contains tables for each kind of event. the six lines of the tables correspond to the six classes of rosettes, the columns of the table correspond to the x-coordinates where the events were registered.

 ### SURF_sort_traces_by_rosette_fate.m
-- Adjust directoy, folders and add x-location in pixels of the end of the stenosis
+- Adjust directoy, folders and add x-location in pixels of the end of the stenosis.
 - will sort by rosette size, as before, and calculate what events happenend before and after the "end of the stenosis" x-coordinate.
 This result can also be read manually from event_grid_by_size.txt, which is exported from SURF_sort_traces_by_rosette_size.m.
-- what is extra, is damaged_area.txt, the export of lost area or lost cells per rosette.
+- what is extra is damaged_area.txt, the export of lost area or lost cells per rosette.

 ### SURF_elastic_modulus.m
-- Adjust directoy, folders and add x-location in pixels of the end of the stenosis
+- Adjust directoy, folders and add x-location in pixels of the end of the stenosis.
-- Adjust length and width of the stenosis
+- Adjust length and width of the stenosis.
-- calculates velocity and deformation in each class for the undamaged rosettes only
+- calculates velocity and deformation in each class for the undamaged rosettes only.
-- plotting stress (calculated from velocity) against deformation, gives the elastic modulus of the deformed object
+- plotting stress (calculated from velocity) against deformation, gives the elastic modulus of the deformed object.